OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-soc.md

-Results of strict cross-validation using 5-fold blocking (where spatially close points are used either for modeling or validation) show that the CCC for SOC (%) is about 0.7 and for bulk density around 0.65.
+Results of strict cross-validation using 5-fold blocking (where spatially close points are used either for modeling or validation) show that the CCC for SOC (%) is about 0.7 and for bulk density (kg/m3) around 0.65.
 The mapping uncertainty is somewhat higher than for SOC mapping projects where interest is agricultural land.
 This is most likely due to the following reasons:

-1. Most of world mangrove forests are in Tropics and covered with vegetation whole year; vegetation cover might not be correlated with SOC content,
+1. Most of world mangrove forests are in Tropics and covered with vegetation whole year; vegetation cover is not always linearly correlated with SOC content,
 2. Point data (digitized from the literature mainly) used for training is largely unharmonized and many points have relatively inaccurate location,
-3. A lot of SOC is covered in deeper soils, so depth only marginaly helps model SOC,
+3. A lot of SOC is located in deeper soils, so EO data only marginaly helps map SOC,

-The tutorial demonstrates that Random Forest that ignores spatial overlap would likely result in overfitting.
+The tutorial demonstrates that Random Forest that ignores spatial overlap in training data would likely result in overfitting.
 This illustrates importance of doing strict validation to build models and interpret the results.
 As the most important covariates for mapping SOC models show soil depth and Landsat SWIR bands.

 Based on spatiotemporal prediction of SOC stocks, we estimate that the global SOC stocks for world mangrove forests are in average about 350 t/ha for 0–100 cm depth (67% prob. interval: 232–470 t/ha) i.e. about 4.6 gigatonnes (67% prob. interval: 3.1–6.2), which is somewhat less than we estimate directly from soil samples.
 This is for 2 main probable reasons:

-1. The soil samples (points) are usually collected for top-soil, hence average most likely over-estimates deeper soils,
+1. The soil samples (points) are usually collected for top-soil which usually has more SOC, hence average value from training points most likely over-estimates deeper soils,
-2. Soil samples are in most cases collected inside mangrove forests, so that lower stocks in the transition areas would have been likely over-estimated,
+2. Soil samples are in most cases collected inside mangrove forests, so that lower stocks in the transition areas would have also been likely over-estimated,

 Also note that our results show that, in average, SOC for mangrove forests did not change (see below), although one would need to validate specifies areas to see if in some parts there are gains / losses in SOC.
+The figure below shows global mean and lower and upper prediction intervals for SOC stocks for mangrove forests through time.

 <div class="figure" style="text-align: center">
 <img src="./img/mangroves_stock_0..30cm.png" alt="Global SOC stocks in gigatones with prediction uncertainty for the time-period of interest." width="80%" />